CloudWalker: Random walks for 3D point cloud shape analysis

 This paper introduces a novel approach for representing point clouds suited for deep learning architectures.
 The key idea is to represent the point cloud using multiple random walks on the shape.
+The randomness of the walks can be viewed as a form of data augmentation that does not require explicit manipulation of the point cloud.
 We utilize this representation and introduce CloudWalker, an end-to-end shape representation learning pipeline.
 The approach is general, yet simple, and relies on the power of randomness.
 We have shown our approach to be very effective for the tasks of classification and retrieval.
-Furthermore, we proposed a shape complexity indicator function, which leverages random walks.
-It lets us divide 3D datasets into simple and complex subsets.

-An interesting avenue for future work may explore extending the shape complexity function to higher order polynomials or an implicit function rather than the linear function we use now.
-Additionally, alternative random walk generation processes and their use in other tasks is another path to explore.
+An interesting avenue for future work may provide confidence measures for model’s predictions based on cross-walk correlations.
+Additionally, random walks in scenes would be another interesting extension of our paper.
+Furthermore, alternative random walk generation processes and their use in other geometrical tasks is another path to explore.